hamzayev2008/ML_Fabric_Defect_Detector/docs/README.md

 2,290 images
 ```

-The lower defect accuracy compared with validation accuracy is expected because the test set is an independent evaluation set.
+The test defect accuracy is lower than the validation accuracy on this split.
+Since the test set is an independent evaluation set, this difference provides a more realistic estimate of generalization performance.

 ---